 A small 2016 study, in which 30 menopausal women received an injection of platelet-rich plasma (PRP) into their ovaries, had promising findings.

 The PRP seemed to rejuvenate the ovaries, leading to the restoration of menstruation and egg fertilization.
 The treatment appeared to work in about two-thirds of the participants.

 However, additional research is necessary to prove that this method is effective.

 The most common condition associated with early menopause is infertility.
 If a woman goes through menopause, she is no longer releasing eggs, which means that she cannot become pregnant.

 Menopause stops the steady supply of estrogen that helps regulate the menstrual cycle.
-Estrogen has many functions within the body, and losing the supply at a younger-than-average age can put people at a higher risk of developing:
+Estrogen has many functions within the body, and losing the supply at a younger-than-average age can put people at a

 - heart disease